awolverp/cachebox/README.md

 ## Tips and Notes
 #### How to save caches in files?
-there's no built-in file-based implementation, but you can use `pickle` for saving caches in files.
+There's no built-in file-based implementation, but you can use `pickle` for saving caches in files.
 For example:
 ```python
 import cachebox
 import pickle